PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 One technique that was discussed in the [Performance Tuning Guide](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html) was using multiple CPU-cores to speed-up data loading.
 Let's put this into practice.

 In `mnist_classify.py`, change `num_workers` from 1 to 8.
-And then in `job.slurm.single` change `--cpus-per-task` from 1 to 8.
+And then in `job.slurm` change `--cpus-per-task` from 1 to 8.
 Then run the script again and note the speed-up.
 How did the profiling data change?

 ![multiple_workers](https://www.telesens.co/wp-content/uploads/2019/04/img_5ca4eff975d80.png)